georgefikri/nytimes/README.md

    cd nytimes-most-popular
    ```

-2. Scripts

-## In the project directory, you can run the following scripts:
+2. Scripts: In the project directory, you can run the following scripts:

 ### npm start